Neurosymbolic AI for Reasoning over Knowledge Graphs: A Survey

 \section{A History of Knowledge Graph Completion}

-While there are various reasoning tasks which could be executed on a graph structure, those which perform KG completion are most common amongst the literature, especially the approaches that will be surveyed in the next sections.
-Because KG completion tasks are so popular, significant advances have been made in this area.
-Here, we provide a brief history as background to understand the main body of this article.
+While there are various reasoning tasks which could be executed upon KGs, those which perform KG completion (see below) are especially common in the literature, and, more particularly, in the approaches surveyed in the next sections.
+Thus, we provide a brief background to understand the main body of this article.